gouldsonium/the-modding-bungalo/_lists/csvp/faq.md

 Reminder that with STB Hotkey Quick Cast you can swap between Powers and Shouts on the fly without going into menus by binding them to a hotkey!
 ![Image]({{ site.baseurl }}/assets/csvp/controllermapcurrent.png)

+## Where is my HUD?

+CSVP has the mods 'iHUD', 'A Matter of Time', and 'moreHUD', all bound to the X Key by default.
+This means nearly all UI elements will be hidden unless holding X, and the crosshair will only appear when sneaking or using ranged weaponry/magic.
+If you do not like this simply set the three listed mods to 'Always Active' in their respective MCMs, and you will still have the N key to fully toggle the HUD on/off if you choose!

 ## What are the hotkeys in this list?